renewables-ninja/gsee/README.md

 The recommended way to install the required scientific libraries is to use the [Anaconda Python distribution](https://www.continuum.io/downloads).

+**Known issue**: If you do not already have `numpy` installed, you will get a compiler error when pip tries to build to `climatedata_interface` Cython extension.

 ## Functionality

 The following submodules are available: